 Deon Taylor is a director, producer and screenwriter who co-founded Hidden Empire Film Group with Roxanne Avent Taylor and Robert F. Smith.
 In this piece, he talks about the making of Dead Tone, Supremacy and Meet the Blacks.

-Now here’s the thing: If this was 7-8 years ago, I would definitely be singing a MUCH different tune, and I’d most likely be crying in a corner somewhere!
+Now here’s the thing: If this was seven-eight years ago, I would definitely be singing a MUCH different tune, and I’d most likely be crying in a corner somewhere!
 But tough moments of self-doubt and failure build character.
 Adversity and challenges give you legs.
 They force you to understand that nothing can be taken for granted, and for that, I’m grateful.

 One of the biggest hurdles I’ve had to face as a filmmaker was when I first started out.
 I wrote a screenplay for a movie called Dead Tone, and truly believed in the screenplay.
 I was young, dumb and filled with an optimistic belief that this script would be my ticket to success.
 All I needed was just one person to see something special in me and take a shot.
 So I knocked on every door in Hollywood so someone would read my script, and made a thousand connections that turned into a thousand dead ends.

-I learned that being an outsider and attempting to crack the industry is a hard, but what’s even harder is when you finally do get those sacred studio meetings — and time after time, each one ends in, “No.”
+I learned that being an outsider and attempting to crack the industry is hard, but what’s even harder is when you finally do get those sacred studio meetings — and time after time, each one ends in, “No.”

 I can recall being told “No” for four years straight.
 Because I live in Sacramento, for those meetings I would book one-way flights to Los Angeles, not knowing if I had enough money to fly back.
 I would sleep on couches, sleep in cars, spend every ounce of energy I had, only to hear, “No.”

 Those moments of self-doubt really force you to rethink your life.
 When you have a dream and a vision, the most difficult obstacle you can face is seeing something that no one else could see, and for four years I would live in that pain.